A modest outfit with edge

 It simply transforms it.

 There is a particular elegance in choosing what not to reveal.
-While much of fashion celebrates exposure, there is also space for women who build their style around privacy, structure, and ease.
-This outfit, inspired by a heel, reminded me that understated choices can be just as striking.
+While much of fashion celebrates exposure, there is also space for women who build their style around privacy, structure and ease.
+For hijabi street style, that balance matters.
+This black and red outfit reminded me that understated choices can still feel bold, polished and striking.

 Black gives clarity.